 The Garda Racial and Intercultural Office. can be contacted at Tel: +353 1 6663150/3817 or at Fax:+353 1 6663801

 Diversity Strategy and Implementation Plan An Garda Síochána (Police Force) published a Diversity Strategy and Implementation Plan 2009-2012 entitled "Beyond Legal Compliance" in May 2009.
 The Plan set out how the Garda Síochána (Police Force) would deliver on its commitment to embrace all aspects of policing and diversity.
 The Diversity Strategy was developed following extensive research and widespread consultation with key internal and external stakeholders.
 This Strategy was dual focused, in that it set out organisational priorities to manage diversity within both the Garda (Police) workplace and the communities that the Gardaí (Police) serve.
-Consultations for the new strategy are underway at present (May 2013).
+Consultations for the new strategy were held earlier this year.

 Ethnic Liaison Officer/LGBT Officer system (ELOs)